Sunbird-RC/sunbird-rc-core/tools/cli/contributing.md

 $ git clone git@github.com:<your github username>/sunbird-rc-core.git sunbird-rc/core
 ```

-This will create a directory called `sunbird-rc-core`, which contains the
+This will create a directory called `sunbird-rc/core`, which contains the
 registry as well as the source code to run the CLI.
-Move into the directory by
+Move into the directory
-typing the following:
+which contains the CLI's code by typing the following:

 ```sh
 $ cd sunbird-rc/core/tools/cli